Diminished Value claims in Florida

 The date of the accident, not the date repairs were completed.

-Florida DV claim facts
+Florida diminished value claim facts

 Statute of limitations